ChethanKMurthy/ChethanKMurthy/readme.md

 ### Finance & Trading

 - **Dynamic Trading Bot**: Developed for real-time portfolio optimization in the NIFTY50 options market.
-- **Algorithmic Trading Strategies**: Focused on achieving high ROI and optimizing derivatives strategies.
+- **Algorithmic Trading Strategies**: Focused on achieving high ROI and optimizing derivatives strategies using Half mean Methods.
+- **Gold-ETF Optimum Portfolio**: Developed a machine learning model that fits ARIMA model based on historical Fund performances of Gold-ETF's in India to create optimum allocation of them for maximised returns.

 ### JavaScript Games